Greenwood Class Instructors

 Joel Paul

 Joel Paul is a full time green woodworker and chairmaker from Stratham NH.
-Operating on an 1812 Dairy farm he teaches spoon and bowl carving, and shrinkpot making, when not working on the farm buildings or organic gardens.
+Operating on an 1812 Dairy farm, he spends much of his time working on farm buildings and tending organic gardens.
+Joel teaches spoon carving, bowl carving and shrinkpot making.

 Nico Piedrahita